radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

 1. Select **DB Changelog** from the **Connector Type** drop-down list.
 1. Indicate the user name and password for the connector's dedicated credentials for connecting to the log table.
 If you do not have the user name and password, contact your DBA for the credentials.
 1. Enter the log table name using the proper syntax for your database (e.g. `{USER}.{TABLE}_LOG`) or accept the default.
+Change the value for this property only if you are creating the log table manually and the capture connector does not calculate the log table name correctly.
+Be sure to use the [correct syntax](#log-table-name-syntax) if you change the value.

  ![DB Changelog Connector Configuration](Media/changelog-connector-props.jpg)

->[!warning]
->Change the value for this property only if you are creating the log table manually and the capture connector does not calculate the log table name correctly.
-Be sure to use the [correct syntax](#log-table-name-syntax) if you change the value.

 1. Define any other needed [Connector Properties](./cache-connector-properties).
 1. Select **SAVE**.